-- 1 In System > Settings > User Management Configuration, set the following to Shared: - ➤ Authentication Provider - ➤ Users Provider - ➤ Groups Provider - 2 Select all the Users <attribute> Mandatory options to indicate that they are mandatory for input when creating a user. - 3 In System > Settings > User Management Configuration > Shared User Repository > Personalization, ensure that all the attribute values are selected.
+- 1. In System > Settings > User Management Configuration, set the following to Shared:

+- Authentication Provider

+- Users Provider

+- Groups Provider

+- 2. Select all the Users <attribute> Mandatory options to indicate that they are mandatory for input when creating a user. - 3.
+In System > Settings > User Management Configuration > Shared User Repository > Personalization, ensure that all the attribute values are selected.

-P Configure Configuration Manager to Use an External User Repository (LDAP)
+Set Up Configuration Manager to Use an External User Repository (LDAP)

 Configuration Manager works directly with the LDAP server for user authentication.
+The external-ldap.properties file contains the LDAP customization metadata file.

 This task describes how to configure Configuration Manager to use LDAP for user authentication.

-- ➤ "Configure the LDAP connection" on page 211 - ➤ "Configure the LDAP Server Connection Properties in Configuration Manager" on page 212 - ➤ "Map user objects in Configuration Manager to user objects in LDAP" on page 213 - ➤ "Configure the group search properties" on page 215 - ➤ "Map group objects in Configuration Manager to group objects in LDAP" on page 217

-- ➤ "Configure support for nested groups" on page 219 - ➤ "Configure advanced attributes for the Configuration Manager LDAP connection" on page 220 - ➤ "Configure Configuration Manager to Use an LDAP Server" on page 220
+- "Configure the LDAP connection" (on page 162) - "Configure the LDAP server connection properties in Configuration Manager" (on page 163) - "Configure the LDAP server login" (on page 164) - "Set Up Configuration Manager to Use an External User Repository (LDAP)" (on page 162) - "Configure the group search properties" (on page 165) - "Set Up Configuration Manager to Use an External User Repository (LDAP)" (on page 162) - "Configure support for nested groups" (on page 168) - "Set Up Configuration Manager to Use an External User Repository (LDAP)" (on page 162) - "Configure Configuration Manager to Use an LDAP Server" (on page 169) - "Set the Authentication Provider to External" (on page 170)

-1 Configure the LDAP connection
+1. Configure the LDAP connection

-- a Download and install the Apache Directory Studio LDAP browser from http://directory.apache.org/studio. - b Open the LDAP browser and click the New Connection button from the Connections tab located at the bottom left hand side of the application window. - c Enter the LDAP host name (IdapHost) and port number (IdapPort) - d Select the appropriate encryption level (enableSSL). - e Click Check Network Parameters. - f Click Next. - g Select one of the following authentication methods: - ➤ No Authentication useAdministrator=false - ➤ Simple Authentication useAdministrator=true - h Click Finish.
-The connection is automatically tested. - i In the event that SSL is selected, the Certificate trust window may open.
+- Download and install the Apache Directory Studio LDAP browser from http://directory.apache.org/studio. - b.
+Open the LDAP browser and click the New Connection button from the Connections tab located at the bottom left hand side of the application window. - c.
+Enter the LDAP host name (IdapHost) and port number (IdapPort) - d.
+Select the appropriate encryption level (enableSSL). - e.
+Click Check Network Parameters. - f.
+Click Next. - g.
+Select one of the following authentication methods: - No Authentication useAdministrator=false - Simple Authentication useAdministrator=true - h.
+Click Finish.
+The connection is automatically tested.

+In the event that SSL is selected, the Certificate trust window may open.
 If applicable, select View Certificate.
 Ensure that the certificate appears in the java key store used by Configuration Manager.